raygun101/MarkupKit/README.md

     + (void)applyPropertyValues:(NSDictionary *)properties toView:(UIView *)view;

-`LMViewBuilder` uses this method internally to configure view instances declared in markup, but it can also be called by application code to set property values of dynamically-generated views.
+`LMViewBuilder` uses this method internally to configure view instances declared in markup, but it can also be called by application code to set property values for dynamically-generated views.

 See _LMViewBuilder.h_ for more information.